Extremal domains in $\mathbb{S}^2$: Geometric and Analytic methods: Introduction

 \subsection{Concluding Remarks}

-The first issue to address concerns the regularity of the solutions.
-Throughout this article, we have assumed that every solution to \eqref{OEP} is analytic, simplifying the exposition and avoiding technical complexities.
-However, this regularity assumption can be significantly relaxed.
-What is fundamentally required is the applicability of the maximum principle (both interior, boundary, and Serrin's corner lemma) and the existence of Taylor expansions of the solution \(u\) up to the third order.
-Therefore, it would suffice for \(\partial \Omega\) to be of class \(\mathcal{C}^2\) and for \(u\) to be of class \(\mathcal{C}^3\).
-Regarding the regularity of the nonlinearity \(f\), Lipschitz continuity is sufficient to ensure the applicability of the maximum principle in Section \ref{SectGM}.
-Nevertheless, \(f\) of class \(\mathcal{C}^1\) is required in Section \ref{SectModel} to derive model solutions for annular domains that avoid potential pathological behaviors that could arise in lower regularity settings.
+We have adopted the terminology Serrin problem for $f(x) = \lambda x +1$ (cf. \cite{CV}) and harmonic domains for $f(x) =1$ (cf. \cite{Savo}) to distinguish both cases in $\mathbb{S}^2$.
+However, the terminology $f(x) =1$ for the Serrin problem also appears in the literature (cf. \cite{FM}).

-One can generalize Theorem \ref{TheoremAnti} by replacing $\Delta u + f(u, |\nabla u|)$ in problem~\eqref{OEP} with a fully nonlinear, uniformly elliptic partial differential equation (PDE) of the form $F(\nabla^2 u, \nabla u, u) = 0$, provided that $F$ is invariant under isometries of $\mathbb{S}^2$ and that the difference of any two solutions satisfies the maximum principle (including the interior, boundary, and Serrin's corner lemma).
+One can generalize Theorem A by replacing $\Delta u + f(u, |\nabla u|)$ in~\eqref{OEP} with a fully nonlinear, uniformly elliptic PDE (cf. \cite{BirDem} and references therein) of the form $F(\nabla^2 u, \nabla u, u) = 0$, provided that $F$ is invariant under isometries of $\mathbb{S}^2$ and the difference of any two solutions satisfies the maximum principle (including the Strong Maximum Principle, Hopf's Lemma, and Serrin's Corner Lemma).

-In Section \ref{SectGA}, we proved Theorem \ref{uniquenessCapillaryBoundaries} under the assumption that \(\Sigma\) is a CMC surface.
-This result, however, can be extended to a broader class of surfaces satisfying the Hopf maximum principle (see \cite[Section 6]{AEG}).
-Classical examples of such surfaces include those with constant mean curvature \(H \in \mathbb{R}\) and surfaces with positive constant extrinsic curvature \(K\).
-More generally, this category includes elliptic special Weingarten (ESW) surfaces in \(\mathbb{R}^3\), which satisfy a relation of the form \(H = \mathcal{F}(H^2 - K)\), where \(\mathcal{F}\) is a smooth function defined on an interval \({\cal J} \subseteq [0,\infty)\) with \(0 \in {\cal J}\), such that \(4t\mathcal{F}'(t)^2 < 1\) for all \(t \in {\cal J}\).
-A key insight is that Alexandrov's reflection principle remains valid for ESW-surfaces, as shown in \cite{EspFer}, thereby allowing symmetry results to be established even in these generalized contexts.
+Theorem B can be extended to a broader class of surfaces, such as those with positive constant extrinsic curvature \(K \).
+More generally, we can consider elliptic special Weingarten (ESW) surfaces in \(\mathbb{R}^3\), which satisfy a relation of the form \(H = \mathcal{F}(H^2 - K)\), where \(\mathcal{F}\) is a smooth function defined on an interval \({\cal J} \subseteq [0,\infty)\) with \(0 \in {\cal J}\), such that \(4t\mathcal{F}'(t)^2 < 1\) for all \(t \in {\cal J}\).
+A key insight is that Alexandrov's reflection principle and Nitsche type Theorem remain valid for ESW-surfaces (cf. \cite{AEG,EspFer}), thereby allowing symmetry results to be established even in these generalized contexts.